 For years Nathan and I have kept a laptop computer on my coffee table that we use for gaming.
 Once I started my blog, I just used that same one for working.
 There are several problems with that.
 It is easy for me to get distracted going between games and work, especially for me because I leave all my windows open for easy access each time I open the computer.
 I also tried to multitask, mixing work and fun together.
 That is just a disaster waiting to happen.

 Our laptop still sits on the coffee table for relaxing time.
 But I’ve added a MacBook to my office now.
 By having two very different laptops for work and fun, it is so easy to separate the two.
 Plus my work isn’t being disturbed because Nathan doesn’t use my work laptop.
 That one is just for me.
 It can go anywhere with me as well if I want to travel or work somewhere else.

 Working at home is an amazing thing and I am so lucky that I have this option of doing so.
-The key for me is following the steps I listed above to be as productive as possible.
+The key for me is following the 7 habits of productivity I listed above to be as productive as possible.
 It is easy to get distracted or lose focus and not be as productive as I need to be because I am in the comfort of my own home and working for myself.

 Do you follow these 7 habits of productivity yourself?
 What is the most important habit out of the 7 habits of productivity?
 Where can you improve?
 Let me know your thoughts in the comments!